WebAssembly/threads/document/core/exec/runtime.rst

 Store
 ~~~~~

-TODO: since allocation order is non-deterministic in the presence of threads, we can no longer use ordered lists but need mappings from abstract addresses to instances.
+.. todo:: since allocation order is non-deterministic in the presence of threads, we can no longer use ordered lists but need mappings from abstract addresses to instances.

 The *store* represents all global state that can be manipulated by WebAssembly programs.
 It consists of the runtime representation of all *instances* of :ref:`functions <syntax-funcinst>`, :ref:`tables <syntax-tableinst>`, :ref:`memories <syntax-meminst>`, and :ref:`globals <syntax-globalinst>` that have been :ref:`allocated <alloc>` during the life time of the abstract machine. [#gc]_